 First install Homebrew.
 Then you can run these commands in Terminal:

-brew cask install gcc-arm-embedded brew cask install osxfuse && brew install tup brew install openocd
+brew tap osx-cross/arm brew install arm-gcc-bin brew cask install osxfuse && brew install tup brew install openocd

 Note: make sure these programs are not only installed but also added to your